 Create impactful work opportunities and contribute to Canada’s 2030 SDG Agenda!

-Support Canada’s Sustainable Development Goals (SDG) efforts!
-Create an SDG ambassador in your community by hiring an intern.
+Support Canada’s Sustainable Development Goals (SDG) effort!
+Create an SDG ambassador in your community by hiring students, recent grads, and youth disproportionally affected by COVID-19 for impactful work experience.
 You can get up to $10,000 towards their salary expenses.

 The 2030 Agenda for Sustainable Development consists of 17 SDGs with a commitment to leave no one behind.
 Along with 192 United Nations Member States, Canada adopted the 2030 Agenda for Sustainable Development at the UN General Assembly in September 2015.
 Youth in Canada can help you and your team advance meaningful SDG-aligned initiatives while they gain critical skills for the 21st century to build a better future.